Radial and Non-Radial Oscillations of Inverted Hybrid Stars: Non-radial oscillations

 \ee where $r_d$ denotes the radial position of the density discontinuity $\Delta \rho$.
 Variables with subscript of minus and plus signs denote their values at $r=r_d-0$ and $r=r_d+0$, respectively.
 We obtain the results of quadrupole oscillations ($\ell=2$) shown in Fig.~\ref{fig_nonradial}.

 For $f$ and the $p_1$ modes, we see their eigenfrequencies sit in between those of neutron stars and pure quark stars in $1.4$--$2.8$ kHz and $7$--$10$ kHz, respectively.
 As the center pressure passes the transition pressure and the resulting CrS mass increases, the eigenfrequencies deviate from those of quark stars, approaching those of neutron stars as the star masses reach their maxima.
 We see that it is hard to infer the type of compact stars using $f$ modes, where different types have overlapping frequencies in a narrow frequency range.
 However, since the $p_1$-mode frequencies of quark stars are significantly above those of neutron stars at low and intermediate-mass ranges, this large difference translates to larger frequencies ($\sim 8-10$ kHz) and an inverting trend as mass increases for major parts of the $p_1$-mode GWs of CrSs, compared to the $p_1$ modes of conventional hybrid stars ($\sim 4$--$7$ kHz~\cite{Miniutti:2002bh,Flores:2013yqa,Thapa:2023grg} for hybrid stars with $M_{\rm TOV}\gtrsim 2 M_{\rm \odot}$) where the frequencies always grow for increasing masses.
 These results provide a possible way to discriminate between CrSs and conventional hybrid stars.
-Note that our $p$-mode results here are insensitive to variations of hadronic EOSs since $p$-mode oscillation dominates in the stellar surface~\cite{Andersson:1997rn,Sotani:2010mx,Kunjipurayil:2022zah}, which are composed of QM for CrSs.
+As shown in the appendix, the variations of hadronic EOSs (e.g. adding hyperons and $\Delta$ baryons) only affect our $p$-mode results at $O(10\%)$ level with maximal changes around maximum mass points, considering $p$-mode oscillation dominates in the regions close to the star surface~\cite{Andersson:1997rn,Sotani:2010mx,Kunjipurayil:2022zah}, which are composed of mostly QM for CrSs except for very large mass configurations where the large hadronic core is not far from the star surface.

 From Fig.~\ref{fig_nonradial}, we see that the $g$-mode frequencies of CrSs with large bag constant (red dotted lines) are $\lesssim 1 \rm \, kHz$, within the sensitive range of current GW detectors, thus serve as an appropriate observable.
-Note that CrSs with $B=50 \rm \, MeV/fm^3$ have lowest $g$-mode frequencies around $0.5 \rm \, kHz$, which are at similar range as those of conventional hybrid stars~\cite{sotani2001,Miniutti:2002bh,Flores:2013yqa,Orsaria_2019}.
+Note that CrSs with $B=50 \rm \, MeV/fm^3$ have lowest $g$-mode frequencies around $0.5 \rm \, kHz$, which are at similar range as those of conventional hybrid stars~\footnote{Higher $g$-mode frequencies are possible if one considers slow stable hybrid stars (SSHSs) where stability window extends well beyond maximum mass point due to possible slow conversion~\cite{Tonetto:2020bie}.
+For the very extended branches, the transition point becomes the maximum mass point with stability extending to $10\sim50$ times nuclear saturation densities, and are shown to break universal relations badly~\cite{Ranea-Sandoval:2023ixr}.}.

 Therefore, together with the $p_1$-mode analysis above, we see a direct way to discriminate CrSs from other types of compact stars: compact stars emitting GWs within $0.5$--$1$ kHz\footnote{This is a subset of $g$-mode frequencies shown in Fig.~\ref{fig_nonradial}, in order to be more conservative and avoid the overlapping region with $f$ modes.} should be interpreted as CrSs or conventional hybrid stars rather than neutron stars or pure quark stars, and a further GW detection of $p_1$ modes above 8 kHz or identification of a decreasing trend of frequencies versus star masses will help identify it to be CrSs rather than conventional hybrid stars.